 Eclectic and cutting-edge, LACMA’s Art & Music concert series, first-place winner of the ASCAP & Chamber Music America Award for Adventurous Programming of Contemporary Music, presents world-renowned performers and composers celebrating the museum’s visiting exhibitions and permanent collection.

-Art & Music is made possible in part by the Colburn Foundation with additional support from The Aaron Copland Fund for Music.
+Art & Music is made possible in part by the Colburn Foundation.

 Image courtesy of Irene Young